Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 Chaim Jacob Lipchitz was born on August 22, 1891 in Druskininkai, Lithuania.
-At age eighteen he moved to Paris, where he attended the Ecole des Beaux-Arts and the Académie Julian and soon met Picasso, Gris and Braque.
+At the age of eighteen he moved to Paris, where he attended the École des Beaux-Arts and the Académie Julian and soon met Georges Braque, Juan Gris, and Pablo Picasso.
 In 1912 he began exhibiting at the Salon National des Beaux-Arts and the Salon d’Automne.
-Lipchitz’s first one-man show was held at Léonce Rosenberg’s Galerie L’Effort Moderne in Paris in 1920.
+Lipchitz’s first solo show was held at Léonce Rosenberg’s Galerie L’Effort Moderne in Paris in 1920.
 Two years later he executed five bas-reliefs for The Barnes Foundation in Merion, Pennsylvania.
 In 1924 the artist became a French citizen and the following year moved to Boulogne-sur-Seine.
 He received a commission from the Vicomte Charles de Noailles in 1927 for the sculpture Joy of Life.

-From 1970 until 1973 be worked on large-scale commissions for the Municipal Plaza in Philadelphia, Columbia University in New York and the Hadassah Medical Center near Jerusalem.
+From 1970 until 1973 be worked on large-scale commissions for the Municipal Plaza in Philadelphia, Columbia University in New York, and the Hadassah Medical Center near Jerusalem.
 These projects were completed after Lipchitz’s death by his wife Yulla.
-In 1972 the artist’s autobiography was published on the occasion of an exhibition of his sculpture at The Metropolitan Museum of Art in New York.
-Lipchitz died on May 26, 1973, on Capri, and was buried in Jerusalem.
+In 1972 the artist’s autobiography was published on the occasion of an exhibition of his sculpture at the Metropolitan Museum of Art in New York.
+Lipchitz died on May 26, 1973, in Capri, Italy and was buried in Jerusalem.